This Garlic Chili Pickle Recipe made from Indian spices is a quick 10-minute recipe that is totally preservative-free and uses minimum oil!

 - Mustard Oil- helps preserve the pickle naturally.
 If you avoid using mustard oil for edible purpose, I would suggest using Sesame oil.
 Vegetable oil is not recommended for pickles.

 - Spices-Indian spices work best for any pickle recipe.
-I have used Cumin, Fennel seeds, Methre (Fenugreek Seeds), mustard seeds, turmeric powder, chilly powder, Amchur (Dry Mango powder), normal salt and Pink Salt.
+I have used Cumin, Fennel seeds, Methre (Fenugreek Seeds), mustard seeds, turmeric powder, chilly powder, Amchur (Dry Mango powder), normal salt, and black Salt.

 Step 1 Gather, chop and Grind